-Tickets were sold out this year, the event well patronised...
+Tickets were sold out well before the two-day event in October, 2016

 The re-enactors came from around Europe and further afield 'across the Pond' both as Harold's warriors and William's allies.

 In the Dormitory range to the east of the main building I spoke to Bretons, Italians, Germans, I heard Canadians and Americans and had a long conversation with a Danish visitor about Ivar and his place in the scheme of things.

 On making my circuit of the site to find vacant facilities, I took in all the colours of the rainbow in costumes, although leather and chain mail predominated.
 Near the Author Area was a musician and his wife, not far beyond a drama unfolded where people took the roles of Harold and his sister Queen Eadgytha laying into one another verbally - over Harold's lack of support for Tostig the year before no doubt - and people wandered about looking at everyone else in their costumes.

 I wandered about taking pictures, close-ups where possible.
 To my mind the best images of people or people on horseback are close-ups.
 Photographers often say "Fill the frame! - it doesn't help to be shy, go for it!"

 So here are some 'frame-fillers'.
 The musician and his wife take the lead...